• Skip to primary navigation

 Ingredients

-• All-purpose Flour- I like to use a blend of all-purpose and whole wheat.
-You can always do 100% whole wheat, but my family prefers the blend.
-If you are new to whole wheat baking, this will be a great way for you to start out.
+• All-purpose Flour: I like to use a blend of all-purpose and whole wheat.
+You can always do 100% whole wheat.
+However, if you are new to whole wheat baking, baking bread with a blend is a great way for you to start out.

-• Brown Sugar- Brioche is generally a sweet dough and I used brown sugar for the dough.
+• Brown Sugar: Brioche is generally a sweet dough and I used brown sugar to sweeten the dough.

-• Instant Yeast- You could also use an active dry if you prefer, but I like instant for this recipe.
+• Instant Yeast: You can use active dry yeast if you prefer but I like instant for this recipe because it saves a little time.

-• Butter- this needs to be at room temperature.
+• Butter: This needs to be at room temperature.
 Make sure you start with soft butter and melted butter when you are forming the loaf.
-You can use unsalted butter or salt.
+You can use unsalted butter or salted.
 I don't think it makes a lot of difference in this particular recipe.

 How To Make Brioche Dough

-Start by adding your warm milk (you can heat it in a small saucepan or microwave.
-It is only heated to about 100 degrees), yeast, salt, eggs, brown sugar, and flour to the bowl of a stand mixer.
-It is not recommended to mix brioche by hand.
-Not only do you have to knead for a really long time, but your hands will warm the dough too much.
-Use the dough hook for this recipe.
+PRO TIP: It is not recommended to mix brioche by hand.
+Not only do you have to knead for a really long time but your hands will warm the dough too much.
+Using a mixer with a dough hook yields the best results.

 Whole wheat brioche dough in a Bosch mixer.